Harold Ramirez Player Props: Rays vs. Red Sox

 Red Sox Pitching Rankings

-- The nine strikeouts per nine innings compiled by the Red Sox pitching staff ranks 12th in MLB.
+- The pitching staff for the Red Sox has a collective 9.1 K/9, which ranks 12th in MLB.

-- The Red Sox's 4.55 team ERA ranks 16th among all league pitching staffs.
+- The Red Sox have a 4.73 team ERA that ranks 17th across all league pitching staffs.

 © 2023 Data Skrive.
 All rights reserved.